vikram-sundar/FLIGHTED_public/README.md

 ## Installation

+For convenience, you can install FLIGHTED on pip using `pip install flighted` in a clean virtual environment.
+This installs FLIGHTED, but not any other packages you may want for landscape modeling.

+You can also install directly from the source code here on Github.
 The following packages are required for use and development of FLIGHTED:

 - numpy
 - scipy